RSE-Sheffield/old_team_site_nikola/site/pages/training/deeplearning/index.md

 ## Upcoming Workshops

+* 2018-12-18: A one-day **Fundamentals of Deep Learning for Computer Vision** workshop for the [University of Sheffield](https://sheffield.ac.uk) that provides an introduction to deep learning through practial labs using [Nvidia DIGITS](https://developer.nvidia.com/digits) and [Caffe](http://caffe.berkeleyvision.org/).
+Course overview and registration can be found [here](/training/deeplearning/2018-12-18-dli-sheffield).

 * 2018-11-28: A one-day **Fundamentals of Deep Learning for Computer Vision** workshop for the [University of Sheffield](https://sheffield.ac.uk) that provides an introduction to deep learning through practial labs using [Nvidia DIGITS](https://developer.nvidia.com/digits) and [Caffe](http://caffe.berkeleyvision.org/).
-Overview and course materials can be found [here](/training/deeplearning/2018-11-28-dli-sheffield).
+Course overview and registration can be found [here](/training/deeplearning/2018-11-28-dli-sheffield).

 ## Previous Workshops